ShowMeThe/github_action_release/README.md

-### A Example to build a releas apk by Github Action
+### A Example to build a release apk by Github Action

 Example:
 ```